Close Menu

 NASA has released a new amazing picture taken by NASA’s Cassini spacecraft showing us the moon and the Earth from between two of Saturn’s rings.

-The Earth is just a pale blue dot, as Carl Sagan once wrote in Sagan’s book Pale Blue Dot inspired by an image taken of Earth, at Sagan’s suggestion, by Voyager 1 on February 14, 1990.
+The Earth is just a pale blue dot, as Carl Sagan once wrote in his book Pale Blue Dot, inspired by an image taken of Earth, at Sagan’s suggestion, by Voyager 1 on February 14, 1990.
 As the spacecraft left our planetary neighborhood for the fringes of the solar system, engineers turned it around for one last look at its home planet.

-Cassini is currently planned to be destroyed by diving into Saturn’s atmosphere on September the 15th, 2017.
+Cassini is currently planned to be destroyed by diving into Saturn’s atmosphere on September 15th, 2017.

 Look again at that dot.
 That’s here.
 That’s home.
 That’s us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
 The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, every king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every “superstar,” every “supreme leader,” every saint and sinner in the history of our species lived there–on a mote of dust suspended in a sunbeam.